img-mapper/react-img-mapper/README.md

 ```
 1. Promise to be maintained this repository
+2. Typescript Support
-2. Decreased size of bundled
+3. Decreased size of bundled
-3. Awesome Documentation
+4. Awesome Documentation
-4. Selected area will stay highlighted ( Single & Multiple ) with toggle and reset feature
+5. Selected area will stay highlighted ( Single & Multiple ) with toggle and reset feature
-5. New Properties: Natural Dimensions, RerenderProps
+6. New Properties: Natural Dimensions, RerenderProps
-6. Image Reference in Width, Height and onLoad function to access image properties
+7. Image Reference in Width, Height and onLoad function to access image properties
-7. Responsive image mapper
+8. Responsive image mapper
 ```

 ## Installation